cBioPortal/datahub/public/difg_glass/README.md

 ## Methylation Data
 - Files used: `betas.450.tsv`, `betas.epic.tsv`, `betas.merged.tsv` (methylation beta-values per CpG probe ID (row) by aliquot (column) is given)
 - Added methylation profiles for the Illumina 450K array, EPIC array, and merged 450K and EPIC arrays.

-## H&E Images
-- H&E slides were accessible for five patients and obtained from the [Digital Slide Archive](https://styx.neurology.emory.edu/girder/#collection/625dda70622f966e826a0446/folder/625dda90622f966e826a0448)

 ## Clinical data remapping
 - Original clinical data columns were remapped to new column names for patients and samples, as listed in the table below.